Davphla/awesome-epitech/README.md

 ### Functional tests
+#### Tools
+- [Moulitek](https://github.com/MathiDEV/moulitek_fr) - A tool to launch functional tests on your Epitech's projects from a website.
+- [Discord functional test CI](https://github.com/vavarier/install-discord-action) - Allow you to launch functional tests and check your coding style from a Discord bot.

 #### Tek 1
+- [Printf main](https://github.com/izimio/Test_main_my_printf) - A main to test the Printf project.
 - [Pushswap tester](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/checkers/pushswap) - A number generator and a tester for the pushswap project.
 - [Sokoban tester](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/checkers/sokoban) - A tester for the sokoban project.
+- [Antman tester](https://github.com/Just1truc/Antman_tester) - A tester for the antman project.

 #### Tek 2